 Protecting value creation through good governance

-This year, Omnia saw its 200th board meeting and the 67th year of business.
+This year, Omnia celebrated its 69th year of business.
 The year was navigated by a board of directors tasked to protect value creation in a time that was by all measures challenging.

 The board is cognisant of its overall responsibility to achieve the four good governance outcomes embodied in King IV, namely an ethical culture; sustainable value creation; effective control; and trust, stakeholder relations and legitimacy.
 We are comfortable that we have them in mind as an outcome in everything that we do but recognise that it is an ongoing task and discipline to continue improving.

 The board is satisfied that the Group is compliant with the JSE Listings Requirements and has achieved the outcomes of the King IV principles by implementing appropriate practices to support those principles.